Home Plate Ballpark Trips Gallery Clubs & Parks "Yakyujo" Links What's new

 Surface Artificial Turf

-Club Yokohama BayStars
+Club Yokohama DeNA BayStars

 League Central League

-A Place Once Called Lou Gehrig Stadium
+Once Called Lou Gehrig Stadium

 Right after the end of the Pacific War, late in the summer of 1945, Japan went under occupation of the Allied Powers.
-GHQ put the Yokohama Park Stadium into requisition and renamed it to "Lou Gehrig Stadium" in memory of 1934 MLB All-Stars' visit to this stadium.
+GHQ put the Yokohama Park Stadium in requisition and renamed it to "Lou Gehrig Stadium" in memory of 1934 MLB All-Stars' visit to this stadium.

-Nowadyas some of those features became so obsolite that they intend to build Yokohama Dome and move the Bay Stars there.
-However, who wants any more domed statium in Japan, I wonder?
+Nowadays some of those features became so obsolete that , in 2001, they intended to build Yokohama Dome and move the BayStars there.
+However, who wants any more domed stadium in Japan, I wonder?

 In 1978, the Whales moved 5 miles west to Yokohama when new Yokohama Stadium was built.
 Aferwards Kawasaki Stadium was closed in 2000.

-Kazuhiro Sasaki, the Mariners' closer and 2000 AL Rookie of the Year, played with the Bay Stars for ten years.
+Kazuhiro Sasaki, the Mariners' closer and 2000 AL Rookie of the Year, played with the BayStars for ten years.
 In 1998 Sasaki was named MVP and he took the BayStars to the first Japan Series Championship since 1960.

 Franchise Established November 22, 1949

-Club Changes Taiyo Whales (1950-1952), Taiyo Shochiku Robins (1953-1954), Taiyo Whales (1955-1977), Yokohama Taiyo Whales (1978-1992), Yokohama Bay Stars (1993- )
+Club Changes Taiyo Whales (1950-1952), Taiyo Shochiku Robins (1953-1954), Taiyo Whales (1955-1977), Yokohama Taiyo Whales (1978-1992), Yokohama BayStars (1993-2011), Yokohama DeNA BayStars (2012- )

 League Titles '60, '98